HLinJ/HLinJ/README.md

 - 👋 Hi, I’m @HLinJ
 - 👀 I’m interested in programming and math.
 - 🌱 I’m currently learning C++ and Python.
-- 💞️ I’m looking to collaborate on nothing and I`m just interested in GitHub。
+- 💞️ I’m looking to collaborate on nothing and I’m just interested in GitHub。
-- 📫 How to reach me 3104464357@qq.com.(This Email is fake)
+- 📫 How to reach me 3104463257@qq.com.

 <!---
 HLinJ/HLinJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.